Understanding options

 Online options trades at Schwab have no base commission and low per contract fees.

-Plan and execute strategies on the convenience of web, mobile, or advanced software.
+Plan and execute strategies on the convenience of web, mobile, or desktop.

 Get real-time trade analysis and focused support from options professionals during trading hours.